McStasMcXtrace/McCode/INSTALL-McStas/Linux/debian/README.md

 ```
 sudo apt install firefox
 ```

-# Optionals
-Optionally install iFit to visualize results using a Matlab environment (for free, no license needed).
-Optionally install a VRML/X3D plotter such as Freewrl or InstantReality.
-Optionally, you can install the NeXus format libraries to be able to export data files in HDF5.
-Please report any trouble with the repository to [mcstas-users](mailto:mcstas-users@mcstas.org)

-# Installing without adding the repo
-If you want to attempt installing our debian packages manually via dpkg, the packages are available for download at https://download.mcstas.org/mcstas-3.5.12/Linux/debian/ (available for multiple processor architectures).

 ## In case of issues
 Please report any trouble with the repository to [mcstas-users](mailto:mcstas-users@mcstas.org)